Aleksander223/FMI-ITR-2019-2020/Laboratory_homework/Matrix Game/README.md

 * Tetromino is swapped - i * (-20)

 The score is the sum of all of these actions.
 Obviously, advancing in level (completing the number of lines for a particular level) makes it easier to reach higher score, but also penalizes mistakes way more harshly.

-## Meeting technical requirements

- 1. Score: see above
- 2. Progress in difficulty: see levels (the speed gets faster, but also the score gets better, also the game difficulty can be accounted into this, which modifies the level time and final score multiplier)
- 3. 2 other requirements: levels (see gameplay description) and time pressure (see gameplay description)

  ## Hardware needed
  Here is a minimal list of hardware needed to get something similar to my setup